 • Charlton (very close, very conspicuous)

-• Ammerdown Column
+• Jolliffe Column

 • Many footpaths, bridleways and minor roads in between